-Abstracts must be submitted electronically by July 30th, 2021.
+Abstracts must be submitted electronically by August 7th, 2021 (previously July 30).
 A panel of experts will review the submissions and select the students to participate in the online stage of the Student Research Competition, which will be held at SOSP 2021.

 Second Round Competition: Present a Poster